Psychology Schools in Missouri

 University of Missouri

-The University of Missouri at St. Louis confers the Master of Arts (MA) in General Psychology with students able to specialize in behavioral neuroscience or industrial and organizational psychology.
+The University of Missouri at St. Louis confers the Master of Arts (MA) in General Psychology.
+Students pursuing the MA may choose to specialize in behavioral neuroscience or industrial and organizational psychology.
 Graduate students opting for the behavioral neuroscience specialization must complete 32 credits to fulfill degree requirements while industrial and organizational psychology majors will undertake 45 credits.
 Psychology students, who may only begin the program in the fall, may complete their studies on a full-time or a part-time basis.
 The neuroscience program requires students to take such courses as psychopharmacology, cognitive psychology, and quantitative methods.
-The psychology department admits a maximum of two terminal master’s students each year with the possibility that no students may be admitted in a year.
+The psychology department admits a maximum of two terminal master’s students each year, making this a highly competitive program.

 University of Central Missouri